coleww/cole-codes-cool-code/source/2015-08-08-context-switching-ember-rails.html.markdown

 ![geee demo](g-demo.gif)

 geee/g will run any generator that Rails or Ember supports, and could be easily be forked and extended to cover other frameworks (if such things exist).
+It is also an exemplary demonstration of the composability of simple command line tools in a UNIX fashion.

 The best part about geee is that it comes packaged as either a [Ruby gem](https://rubygems.org/gems/geee) or a [Node module](https://www.npmjs.com/package/geee), so that way you don't even have to figure out the context of what package manager you are using!